 What is the sexual system of Alviniconcha kojimai, and how is sex determined in this species?

-All our observations point towards a XY system of sex determination in A. kojimai, with XX individuals developing a mixture of male and female tissues in variable proportion.
+As for the two other Alviniconcha species, all our observations point towards a XY system of sex determination in A. kojimai, with XX individuals developing a mixture of male and female tissues in variable proportion.
 We have yet to determine if the mixed gonadal tissues allow these individuals to reproduce using both sex functions, and, if so, simultaneously or not, and whether selfing is possible.
-Here we analysed a single gonad cross section per individual, and further investigations are therefore needed to quantify these proportions precisely, and in particular, determine if some females that do not show any male tissue (11 such individuals identified here using a single gonad section) are indeed devoid of male tissue.
+Here we analysed a single gonad cross section per individual, and further investigations are therefore needed to quantify these proportions precisely, and in particular, determine if some females that do not show any male tissue are indeed devoid of male tissue (11 such individuals identified here using a single gonad section, i.e. 12% of all individuals used in histological analysis).
 All this information is necessary to understand the current sexual system of A. kojimai, and to understand whether it may be stable or represent a transitional stage towards gonochorism or hermaphroditism.